-The "I" grade may be given to a student who has yet to complete a small but important part of the work in the course.
-The "I" will revert to the level of accomplishment obtained at the end of the course if the work is not made up.
-In no case will "!" revert to a "W".
+The "1" grade may be given to a student who has yet to complete a small but important part of the work in the course.
+The "1" will revert to the level of accomplishment obtained at the end of the course if the work is not made up.
+(For example, ''I/D'' on the grade report means that, if the student takes no further action before the make-up deadline, the ''I'' grade will be changed to ''D'' after the make-up deadline.)
+In no case will ''I'' revert to a ''W''.